fastrgv/WorldCupSokerban/README.md

 	sokerban sokfilepath maxlevels startlevel

-where sokerban can be sokerban_gnu, sokerban_osx or sokerban.exe.
+where sokerban can be sokerban_gnu, sokerban_osx or sokerban.bat.

 For example on linux you could type